 The Vestiges of Carthage

-Angus Haldane, London-based art dealer and author of ‘The Face of War: Portraits of the English Civil Wars,’ is transported to ancient Carthage on a recent trip to Tunisia he made with his wife, Emily Haldane.
+Angus Haldane, London-based art dealer and author of ‘The Face of War: Portraits of the English Civil Wars,’ is transported to ancient Carthage on a trip to Tunisia he made with his wife, Emily Haldane.
 Read her impressions here.

 Allow me to begin by unburdening myself of some emotional and cultural baggage.